Creepy (film): Plot

 Tanimoto talks to Koichi and has Nishino brought to the police station.
-When they discover Nishino has been allowed to leave, they both drive to Nishino's house.
-Tanimoto discovers the chamber, but is drugged and incapacitated by Nishino.
+They discover Nishino has left and they both drive to Nishino's house.
+Tanimoto discovers the chamber, but is incapacitated by Nishino.
 Koichi goes into the chamber and finds Yasuko and Tanimoto, but is confronted by Nishino holding Yasuko at gunpoint.
-Nishino reveals to Koichi that he has effectively brainwashed Yasuko and Mio through drugs, and assures Koichi that Yasuko is doing what she wants, illustrating by giving Yasuko the gun, which she returns to him.
-Koichi realizes that Nishino moves from family to family, brainwashes them, and eventually makes them kill each other.
-He manages to persuade Yasuko to come back to him and seems to have the upper hand, but as Koichi confronts Nishino, he is suddenly injected by Yasuko and collapses.
+Nishino reveals to Koichi that he has effectively brainwashed Yasuko and Mio through drugs, and assures Koichi that Yasuko is his.
+Koichi realizes that Nishino moves from family to family, brainwashing them and eventually makes them kill each other.
+He manages to talk to Yasuko and berates Nishino for his crimes, but Koichi is suddenly injected by Yasuko, and they depart with Nishino, Mio, and Max.

-When Mio comes home the next day, Nishino tells her they will be moving, and that their "family" has grown.
-He leaves with Mio, Yasuko, the drugged Koichi, and Max for an abandoned building, from which Nishino begins to scout for another "home," planning to pretend they are a family down on their luck until they can kill or drug the residents and take over their house.
-Deeming Max unnecessary baggage, Nishino brings Koichi from the car, gives him the gun, and instructs him on how to kill Max.
-Though seemingly passive, Koichi turns, tells Nishino "this is where you fall," and shoots him.
-Mio celebrates with Max, and Yasuko, understanding what she and Koichi went through, breaks down in his arms.
+The five of them arrive at an abandoned building, where Nishino scouts for another "home."
+Deeming Max unnecessary baggage, Nishino brings the drugged Koichi out from the car and urges him to kill Max.
+Koichi tells Nishino that "this is where you fall," and quickly turns and shoots Nishino.
+Free of his brainwashing, Mio celebrates with Max, and Yasuko, understanding what she and Koichi went through, breaks down in his arms.